By Jim Ferri

-Before I met Ken I had wandered about the city a bit on my own, heading first to St. George’s Market, the city’s historic food market where I was disappointed to find it was open only on Fridays.
+Before I met Ken and his Black Taxi I had wandered about the city a bit on my own, heading first to St. George’s Market, the city’s historic food market where I was disappointed to find it was open only on Fridays.

 I continued walking to Victoria Square, a shopping mall flush with American and European brand names.
 I couldn’t help admire how well all its soaring glass and steel melded so wonderfully with the old neighborhood into which it had been slipped.

 After a quick look, I headed off to the much-heralded Titanic Museum, a massive monument of soaring steel and glass that dominated the neighborhood.
 Everything about it had a nautical theme, from the quartet of ship bows on the exterior, down to the anchor chains that line the entrance way and guide you into the lobby.
 Even the ticket windows were large portholes set in rough-sawn pier planking.